-6. 6.
-Oral Assessment / Performance / Professional Placements a.
-Does your remit require you to review Oral/Performance/Professional Υ Placements? b.
-Were suitable arrangements in place for you to conduct orals and/or moderate Υ performances/appropriate professional placements?
-C. If you are reviewing an NMC approved programme, and appropriate to your N/A role, were you give the opportunity to visit students on practice?
+6. Oral Assessment / Performance / Professional Placements Does your remit require you to review Oral/Performance/Professional Placements? Υ Were suitable arrangements in place for you to conduct orals and/or moderate Υ performances/appropriate professional placements?
+If you are reviewing an NMC approved programme, and appropriate to your role, were N/A you give the opportunity to visit students on practice?